aerogear/graphback/docs/intro/quickstart.md

 4. Graphback provides a number of different data sources which can be configured at application runtime.
 See [Data Sources](../db/datasources).

-5. You can migrate your database to match your schema by running `graphback db`.
-See [Database Migrations](../db/migrations.md) for more.*
+5. If you are using a PostgreSQL datasource you can migrate your database to match your schema by running `graphback db`.
+See [Database Migrations](../db/migrations.md) for more.

 6. Run your application!

-> **NOTE**: Database migrations only supports PostgreSQL databases.